 Summary: Oat milk contains beta glucans, known for helping people to maintain normal cholesterol levels.

 One of nature’s most potent medicinal plants is growing all around us - and this might make you think twice before you banish it from the garden.
 Well established for being good for the kidneys due to its natural diuretic properties, this has a knock-on benefit for the heart as it can help lower blood pressure.
 It also contains a large amount of potassium which can reduce tension in your arteries.
 Don’t fancy getting stung?
 Nettles are also available in ready-made tea bags.

-Eating a diet rich in Omega 3 fatty acids can help with the normal function of the heart and helps keep blood pressure at a normal level.
-While eating fish is a great way to get your Omega 3, what should you do if you don’t like the taste, are worried about high mercury levels, or just have ethical concerns about the way fish are farmed?
-Taking a high-quality Omega 3 fish oil could be your answer.
+Eating a diet rich in omega-3 fatty acids can help with the normal function of the heart and helps keep blood pressure at a normal level.
+While eating fish is a great way to get your omega-3, what should you do if you don’t like the taste, are worried about high mercury levels, or just have ethical concerns about the way fish are farmed?
+Taking a high-quality omega-3 fish oil could be your answer.
 The EFSA support the claim that a daily intake of 3,000 mg of EPA and DHA can contribute to the maintenance of normal blood pressure, Life & Soul liquid provides this in one daily dose.